tokorom/SSGentleAlertView/README.md

 # SSGentleAlertView

-* It is gnetler than UIAlertView
+* It is gentler than UIAlertView
 * It can be used in the same way as UIAlertView
 * It can be changed the Appearance unlike UIAlertView